Balvanera: Geography

 Balvanera is located to the west of downtown Buenos Aires (el centro, which comprises San Nicolás and Montserrat).
-The elegant northern neighbourhood of Recoleta (part of the area known as Barrio Norte) is located north of Balvanera, crossing Córdoba avenue.
+The northern neighborhood of Recoleta (part of the area known as Barrio Norte) is located north of Balvanera, crossing Córdoba avenue.

 Most dwellers of Balvanera live in apartment buildings erected on small lots.
 Population density is very high, and the amount of green space is deemed insufficient.
 The meager green space of Plaza Miserere is usually taken up by illegal peddlers, people queuing for their bus, and preachers of all stripes.

 As in most of Buenos Aires, the streets are laid out in a checkboard pattern.
 Most streets and avenues are one-way.

 The main streets of Balvanera are arguably Rivadavia, which crosses the entire city from East to West (North-South streets change their name when crossing Rivadavia), and Corrientes, which is the main thoroughfare of commerce and entertainment in Buenos Aires.
 The kilómetro cero reference, from which all Argentine routes count the distance to Buenos Aires, is marked by a monolith in Plaza Congreso.